 How do I get from Mexico City airport to downtown?

 There are many different ways that you can get to downtown Mexico City from the airport.

-One of the most common and the most recommended ways to get from Mexico City airport to downtown is Uber, which I recommend.
+One of the most common and recommended ways to get from Mexico City airport to downtown is Uber, which I recommend.

 Safety tip for Ubers in Mexico City: As a safety measure each time you get into the Uber, confirm before getting in that it’s your Uber by asking them who this Uber is for, and once inside you can sit in the seat diagonal from the driver so you can keep an eye on the map on their phone.
 You can also keep track of the journey by following along on Google maps.

 However, something I learned on my recent trip was that if it’s a really busy weekend, Ubers may not even be able to get into the airport, so you may have to rely on other ways to get to your accommodations.

 There are authorized pre-paid taxis at the airport which are also a safe alternative for when Ubers are not possible.